TL;DR

 A profound shift is reshaping the UK's health landscape.
-As we move through 2025, a startling trend has become undeniable: a vast and growing majority of Britons are looking beyond the confines of traditional medicine.
+As we move into 2026, a startling trend has become undeniable: a vast and growing majority of Britons are looking beyond the confines of traditional medicine.
 This isn't a fringe movement; it's a mainstream demand for a more integrated, personalised, and proactive approach to health.
 People are no longer content to simply treat symptoms as they arise.
 They are seeking vitality, prevention, and a healthcare model that addresses the whole person—mind, body, and spirit.

 Yet, this burgeoning demand is colliding with the realities of a national health service stretched to its absolute limit.
 While the NHS remains a cornerstone of British life, its focus on acute and emergency care leaves a significant gap.
 The short GP appointments, record-breaking waiting lists, and limited access to therapies like physiotherapy, counselling, and nutritional advice mean that this fundamental need for holistic care is largely going unmet.